Grutucu/FingerprintFeatureExtraction/README.md

+#how to use
+copy your file into images and change it name as "parmak izi.bmp"

+run the main_enhancement.py file
+You will see output images in enhance file
+The coordinates of minutiaes are in src/data.txt

+please dont forget to delete data.txt file.
+I didnt add code for clean it.
 # Fingerprint-Enhancement-Python

 Uses oriented gabor filter bank to enhance the fingerprint image.
 The orientation of the gabor filters is decided by the orientation of ridges in the input image.